nicola02nb/BetterDiscord-Stuff/Plugins/FarmQuests/README.md

-# FarmQuests for BetterDiscord
+# CompleteDiscordQuest for BetterDiscord

-A BetterDiscord(BD) plugin that farms you multiple discord quests in background simultaneously.
+A BetterDiscord(BD) plugin that completes you multiple discord quests in background simultaneously.

 ## Credits: